vuejs/language-tools/README.md

 https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar

-## Status: Preview

-> It is still in the stage of rapid prototype implementation, source code will be uploaded after reconstruction.

 ## Why not Vetur?

 My motivation for building this tool is that Vetur's Type-Checking is too slow (it has been improved now).
 I hope to get an experience similar to coding native ts when coding vue.
 It is more realistic to abandon the technical debt of Vue2 and rewrite it than to participate in the reconstruction of Vetur.